Damian McAlonan explores the function of corporate communications in employee engagement.

-Damian then provides actionable steps that comms professionals can take to improve engagement.
-See part one for Damian’s views on what authentic employee engagement really is.
+In part two, he provides actionable steps comms professionals can take to improve engagement.

 Good internal comms to strengthen engagement

-Damian, many surveys and employee engagement specialists confirm that internal communication has a huge impact on employee engagement.
+Surveys and employee engagement specialists confirm that active internal communication impacts employee engagement.
 It can show leadership, boost morale, and inspire success.
 What are some of the key things organizations can do to implement and sustain good internal comms to strengthen employee engagement?

 It’s recommended with their skill set the communications department should take an active role in consulting leaders on what should be announced as well as how best to deliver it.
 Simple things make the difference.

-We have discovered that companies have previously conducted surveys and then not fed back any of the results.
-By simply closing this loop with open communication you can instantly improve transparency and trust, which leads to better advocacy with your people.
-You can also empower people to recognize the issues and enable them to provide ways they can be resolved.
+Some companies have conducted surveys and then not fed back any of the results.
+By closing this loop with open communication you can instantly improve transparency and trust, which leads to better advocacy with your people.
+You can also empower people to recognize the issues and pursue solutions.

-As part of our engagement process, we visit all the clients’ departments to learn what their expectations and needs are.
-We then work with the communications department on building a variety of (two-way) touch points to relay company intentions, including why it’s carrying out the work, what’s been learnt, what’s been prioritized, and finally when it will happen.
+I recommend working with a communications department on building a variety of two-way touch points to relay company intentions.
+This includes why it’s carrying out the work, what’s been learnt, what’s been prioritized, and finally when it will happen.

-This annual schedule of communications range from a program of interactive TED talk-style events to lunchtime learnings, leadership Q&A webcasts, video announcements, infographics, interviews and much more.
-Its designed to open up a dialogue where people can involve themselves in the process to create a great workplace.
+An annual schedule of communications ranges from a program of interactive TED talk-style events to lunchtime learnings, leadership Q&A webcasts, video announcements, infographics, interviews, and much more.
+It’s designed to open up a dialogue where people can involve themselves in the process to create a great workplace.

-Ask yourself, when was the last time you communicated with work colleagues on Whatsapp, Facebook, Instagram or Snapchat?
+Ask yourself, when was the last time you communicated with work colleagues on Whatsapp, Facebook, Instagram, or Snapchat?
 Why not?
-I’m not advocating exchanging your personal pages with colleagues, but rather discover if communication is easier and flows better when you have social environments for either teams or departmental groups allowing employees to create the tone and content.
+I’m not advocating exchanging your personal pages with colleagues.
+Instead, discover if communication is easier with social environments for either teams or departmental groups allowing employees to create the tone and content.

-When I’ve suggested this method of communication in the past most HR Directors faces drain white.
-In this case I often explain that communication is not the issue, as at the very least the company must be in a position to trust its people to act as adults.
+When I’ve suggested this method of communication in the past, most HR directors’ faces turn white.
+I often explain that communication is not the issue.
+At the very least, the company must be in a position to trust its people to act as adults.

 Leaders must act to ensure engagement success

-Some leaders still think that employee engagement belongs to HR or the communications department.
-Clearly, this is going to have a negative longer-term impact on engagement.
-How can individuals in communications/PR, and employees as a group, work towards changing this?
-And what kind of approach do you take with clients when you encounter this kind of internal culture?
+Some leaders think that employee engagement belongs to HR or the communications department.
+This likely has a negative impact on engagement.
+How can communications staff and employees as a group work towards changing this?

-I say this because culture is reflected in what leaders pay attention to, what gets rewarded and punished, and where they choose to allocate resource and attention.
+I say this because culture is reflected in what leaders pay attention to.
+It’s also reflected in what gets rewarded and punished, and where they choose to allocate resource and attention.
 All these factors determine the type of culture and engagement you will receive.

 Unfortunately, most leaders are unaware of the real impact they have on people and culture in either a negative and positive way.

-The first route is what I call the informed route.
-This is about dropping-in (during meetings, projects or reporting) and case studies about leading executives (in or out of your sector) who have tapped into their culture, took the lead, got everyone involved and created major positive results through engagement.
+This is about giving references during meetings, projects, or reporting to case studies about leading executives – in or out of your sector – who have tapped into their culture.
+They’ve been able to take the lead, got everyone involved, and created major positive results through engagement.

 This is a campaign approach that over time involves sending articles, interviews and data of companies who’ve had leaders place engagement at the top of the agenda.

-Another angle, using the same theme, is to identify a specific issue your organization has and then connect it with an engaged leader who has tackled the problem using their people and engagement.
+Another angle is to identify a specific issue your organization has and connect it with an engaged leader who has tackled the problem using their people and engagement.

-There are lots of role-model examples to use such as, CEO of Zappos, Tony Hsieh.
-The idea is to inspire others to do the same, but, before you do this make sure you’ve plotted the route you want your leaders to take, alongside expectant results from doing it.
-With the example and also plan in place, why wouldn’t they do it?
-The results of the exercise (being favourable) furthers the belief that their involvement in engagement is important.
+The idea is to inspire others to do the same.
+But before you do this make sure you’ve plotted the route you want your leaders to take, alongside expectant results from doing it.
+With the example and plan in place, why wouldn’t they do it?
+The results of the exercise furthers the belief that their involvement in engagement is important.

-A story I often relay to leaders involved a time I was a negotiator in FTSE 100 acquisitions and mergers.
+A story I tell is about a time when I was a negotiator in FTSE 100 acquisitions and mergers.
 I was the guy they’d wheel-in as the last person to negotiate and reach a final settlement.
-During my time, I worked out a way that could reduce the business’ asking price significantly by asking three simple questions.
+I worked out a way that could reduce the business’ asking price significantly by asking three simple questions.

-I’d then ask the CEO, and his team, if I was right in suggesting that they had made absolutely no provision or strategy for the biggest asset and cost on the table?
+I’d then ask the CEO if I was right in suggesting that they had made absolutely no provision or strategy for the biggest asset and cost on the table?

 I won’t continue, safe to say that not being able to answer that has cost company shareholders up to £30 million on their company valuation.
 Obviously, that information isn’t disclosed because it makes the CEO and their board culpable.